spareyogurt/spareyogurt.github.io/README.md

-# RF246.github.io
+# RF246
-RF's cool website.
+Welcome to my website.